 In simple terms, addiction is a continued involvement with a substance or activity despite the negative consequences associated with it.
-In addition to alcohol, drugs and chemicals, addiction includes abnormal psychological dependency on such things as gambling, food, sex, pornography, computers, internet, work, exercise, idolizing, watching TV, money, self-injury and shopping.
-Addictions are symptoms of underlying emotional, physical or soul issues, so we do not treat addictions.
+In addition to alcohol, drugs, and chemicals, addiction includes abnormal psychological dependency on such things as gambling, food, sex, pornography, computers, internet, work, exercise, idolizing, watching TV, money, self-injury, and shopping.
+Addictions are symptoms of underlying emotional, physical, or soul issues, so we do not treat addictions.
 We work with you to identify and face the root causes of your addicting behaviors so you can eventually step beyond recovery and symptom management into being whole and recovered.

-While excessive use and abuse of alcohol, drugs and food can be obvious addictions, the abuse of prescription drugs is an epidemic affecting millions.
+While excessive use and abuse of alcohol, drugs, and food can be obvious addictions, the abuse of prescription drugs is an epidemic affecting millions.
 Prescription drugs often have serious side effects, are highly addictive and drain us of our life force energy.
-Additionally, obsessive use of the internet, video games, gambling and pornography are examples of a broad range of process addictions.
-If anything is having an ongoing negative impact or taking up excess time, thoughts or energy in your life, you most likely have an addiction.
+Additionally, obsessive use of the internet, video games, gambling, and pornography are examples of a broad range of process addictions.
+If anything is having an ongoing negative impact or taking up excess time, thoughts, or energy in your life, you most likely have an addiction.

 No. A disease is any disturbance or anomaly in the normal functioning of the body.
 Most diseases are caused by some type of mind/body/soul/spirit imbalance.
 We believe addiction is also caused by an imbalance.
 The disease will persist as long as the imbalance exists.
 Relapse or picking up another self-defeating behavior is common when we do not resolve the underlying imbalance in our lives.
 Our Integrative Addiction Recovery℠ program addresses the underlying imbalance which allows the disease to heal.

 At The Sanctuary, we define “recovery” differently than how it is defined in traditional treatment centers, 12-step programs, or the allopathic medical paradigm.
 In the traditional paradigm, recovery describes the process of combating a disorder.
 The word implies an ongoing disease-oriented process.
 In this paradigm, you are never fully healed nor do you ever get completely better.
 In the new paradigm, you do fully heal and you do get completely better.
 We believe that addictions and disorders are symptoms of underlying issues and that it is possible to identify and resolve these issues and to move into a state of being recovered.
-Being recovered means that you are no longer defined or identified by a disease, diagnosis or any other disempowering or dysfunctional label.
+Being recovered means that you are no longer defined or identified by a disease, diagnosis, or any other disempowering or dysfunctional label.

-No. At The Sanctuary, we work with the clients to resolve underlying causes of imbalance that produce symptoms like addictions, depression, physical maladies or even a generalized sense of fear or despair.
-“Addictions” are not just related to the abuse of drugs (illegal and prescribed), alcohol, food, sex or gambling.
+No. At The Sanctuary, we work with the clients to resolve the underlying causes of imbalance that produce symptoms like addictions, depression, physical maladies, or even a generalized sense of fear or despair.
+“Addictions” are not just related to the abuse of drugs (illegal and prescribed), alcohol, food, sex, or gambling.
 Addictions are any patterns of behavior or habits that no longer serve you and are often perceived as creating “bad” feelings and are out of your control.
 We work with people who are stuck, and no matter what the label or diagnosis, we help them get past their blocks.

-Other symptoms include codependency, family of origin issues, PTSD, depression, anxiety, numbness, eating disorders, dysfunctional relationships and anger.
-Rather than focusing on the symptoms, resulting in a lifetime of fear based symptom management; Integrative Addiction Recovery℠ focuses on the underlying causes of disease and imbalance.
+Other symptoms include codependency, family of origin issues, PTSD, depression, anxiety, numbness, eating disorders, dysfunctional relationships, and anger.
+Rather than focusing on the symptoms, resulting in a lifetime of fear-based symptom management; Integrative Addiction Recovery℠ focuses on the underlying causes of disease and imbalance.

 The Sanctuary is appropriate for adults seeking sustainable change in their lives and who are willing to take decisive action to get there.
-You must be medically stable, willing and able to take responsibility for yourself during your stay.
+You must be medically stable, willing, and able to take responsibility for yourself during your stay.
 You are not supervised or medically monitored.
 We guide you through a process but it is ultimately you that must step into your destiny.

 The Sanctuary is intimate and very private.
 Because of our intentionally small size, we offer unparalleled personal attention and one-on-one time.
 We truly tailor your visit to meet your individual goals.
 Staff is always present and available so you are attended to and supported at every step of your process.